robotslacker/slackerdb/README.md

 # Once the lifecycle time is exceeded, the connection is closed and removed from the pool.
 # Default Value: 900000 (15 minutes)
 connection_pool_maximum_lifecycle_time=900000

+# Query result cache size (bytes)
+# Query results are only valid for requests using the API and will not have any effect on JDBC queries.
+# The default size is 1024*1024*1024 （1G）
+query_result_cache_size=

 ```
 ### Proxy configuration file template